A Complete Mathematical Model For Trichoderma Fungi Kinetics: Introduction

 The article structure is as follows.
-In the next section, the model and assumptions are introduced and discussed.
+The model and assumptions are introduced and discussed in the next section.
 Section 2 gives a mathematical analysis of the asymptotic behaviour and the set of equilibria.
 Finally, in Section 3, numerical simulations for different values of data from the literature and different initial conditions are given, confirming the theoretical study.
-A discussion, conclusions, and the bibliography end this article.
+A discussion, conclusions, and bibliography conclude this article.